Overview of the Rules

 The Foreach Expression works with the three functions:

-Union: Defines the properties (Rules > Properties) and dataviews (Rules > Data Views) which are relevant to the rule.
-Asset classes grouped together make up a dataview, which is given a name that represents the grouping.
+Union: Defines the properties (Rules > Properties) and dataviews (Rules > Data Views) that are relevant to the rule.
+Asset classes grouped together comprise a dataview, which is given a name that represents the grouping.
 Union adds all unique assets found in the various dataviews together.

-Where: Defines a filter condition that must be true for an asset to be considered further, e.g. whether the position is Long/Short, or whether the issuer of the equity is incorporated in a specific country.
-Where processes the list of conditions left to right, so for example if IsLong is unavailable in the above example, IsVoting and CountryOfListing will not be evaluated.
-This is important during the implementation phase - until all missing data is solved there could be more data issues masked by previous missing data items.
+Where: Defines a filter condition that must be true for an asset to be considered further, e.g., whether the position is Long/Short or the issuer of the equity is incorporated in a specific country.
+Where processes the list of conditions left to right, so if IsLong is unavailable in the above example, IsVoting and CountryOfListing will not be evaluated.
+This is important during the implementation phase - until all missing data is solved, more data issues could be masked by previous missing data items.

 GroupBy: Groups the filtered assets.
-The grouping can be done on "Issuer" level, which includes all classes of shares issued by a specific issuer.
+The grouping can be done on "Issuer" level, including all shares issued by a specific issuer.
 It can also be on "Issuer, ISIN" level, which only includes a specific class of shares for an issuer.
 This depends on the reporting requirements in each jurisdiction/rule.

 The Value Expression states which values should be added together after the relevant filtering and grouping has taken place in the Foreach Expression.
 The Value Expression varies from rule to rule, but is generally related to either the number of voting rights or the number of shares held in a specific issuer/class.